-6.5 The Budget and Accounts for 2018
+6.5 The Budget and Accounts for 2019

-With reference to Board decision 23/17 Budget for 2018, the periodic economic report and prognosis to the Ministry by 31 August 2018, the Board's discussion and decision in case 13/18 Budget and Accounts for 2018, and the accounts for 2018 from Norwegian Directorate for Financial Management (DFØ), the ICR accounts for 2018 are found in the reporting list of grants at the end of this report.
+With reference to Board decision 15/18 Budget for 2019, the periodic economic report and prognosis to the Ministry by 31 August 2019, the Board's discussion and decision in case 11/19 Budget and Accounts for 2019, and the accounts for 2019 from Norwegian Directorate for Financial Management (DFØ), the ICR accounts for 2019 are found in the reporting list of grants at the end of this report.
 Key figures are also presented in chapter 2.4 above.

-The accounts show an under-consumption/result of NOK 84 679 for 2018 concerning the basic budget (ie. apart from projects).
-This is within the 5% transfer limit and will be applied transferred to 2019.
+The accounts show an under-consumption/result of NOK 187 845 for 2019 concerning the basic budget (ie. apart from projects).
+This is within the 5% transfer limit and will be applied transferred to 2020.

-Overall, the year has been relatively calm in terms of economic activities compared to previous years with very high project activity.
-This is mainly related to some projects finishing in 2017 and some new projects starting late in 2018 to continue into 2019.
-Thus, the administration have accordlingly balanced the basic budget and transferred some funding to 2019.
+Overall, the year has been normal in terms of economic activities, compared to previous years with very high project activity.
+This is mainly related to some projects finishing in 2018 and some new projects starting late in 2019 to continue into 2020.
+The administration has accordingly balanced the basic budget and transferred funding to 2020 as appropriate.

-In sum there is a surplus on project income of roughly NOK 1 110 095, largely due to some larger multi-year project continuing into 2019, where the income has come before corresponding expenses.
+In sum there is a surplus on project income of roughly NOK 1 219 890, largely due to some larger multi-year project continuing into 2020, where the income has come before corresponding expenses.

-Based on expenditure and cost sites (and allocation of wages for administrative tasks and the Chair), the costs for administration and operations were around NOK 1 664 574 or around 19,5 % of the total account of the Centre in 2018.
-These shares are in line with figures from previous years.
+Based on expenditure and cost sites (and allocation of wages for administrative tasks and the Chair), the costs for administration and operations were around NOK 1 812 034, or around 18% of the total account of the Centre in 2019.
+These shares are in line with figures from previous years, demonstrating that a relatively limited amount of ICRs budget is used for administration tasks.

-Similarly, around NOK 6 445 246 or 76 % of the total expenditure in 2018 were allocated to professional activities, ie. including projects and the Board's work.
+Similarly, around NOK 8 092 212 or 79% of the total expenditure in 2019 were allocated to professional activities, ie. including projects and the Board's work.
 In other words, most of the Centre's resources are allocated to professional work, and only limited amounts on administration and operations.
-This is roughly on the same level as experiences from previous years, while a limited decline may be observed connected to overall lower project activities for parts of the year.
+This is roughly on the same level as experiences from previous years.

-With regards to Projects, the accounts show that ca. 32 % of the total income of the Centre for 2018 was external financing.
-Net short-term debts per December 31, 2018 amounted to NOK 264 185, mainly consisting of tax deductions for the 6th term of 2018 and VAT, and in addition there are accounts payable of NOK 143 097 due to payments which due dates falls in the accounting year of 2019.
+With regards to Projects, the accounts show that ca. 38% of the total income of the Centre for 2019 was external financing.
+Net short-term debts per December 31, 2019 amounted to NOK 171 281, mainly consisting of tax deductions for the 6th term of 2019 and VAT, and in addition there are accounts payable of NOK 2 999 due to payments which due dates falls in the accounting year of 2020.